justenanderson-commits/memedeabox-api/README.md

 # MemeBox API

-To be used with the React III lesson.
+To be used with the Memedeabox App.

 ## Set Up

 Clone down this repo.
-(Do **NOT** nest it inside your MemeBox repo!)
+(Do **NOT** nest it inside your Memedeabox repo!)

 CD into this repo.